-Thank you for completing the membership application.
+Thank you for completing the prospect application.
 The officers and members will discuss your status with the club, and contact you.

 Below is a short description and list of expectations for Prospects.
 Hang-Arounds hoping to become Prospects one day would be wise to learn these as well.